chaofengc/IQA-PyTorch/README.md

-# Python Toolbox for Image Quality Assessment
+# PyTorch Toolbox for Image Quality Assessment
 An IQA toolbox with pure python and pytorch.